-As of October 1, 2021, October 2, 2020 and September 27, 2019 our contract liabilities were \$2.8 million, \$9.9 million and \$10.7 million, respectively.
-During the fiscal years ended October 1, 2021 and October 2, 2020, we recognized net sales of \$9.4 million and \$1.9 million, respectively, that were included in the contract liabilities balance at the beginning of the period.
-The decrease in contract liabilities during the fiscal year ended October 1, 2021 was primarily related to recognition of license and non-product development revenue, partially offset by the deferral of revenue for invoiced products and services prior to when certain of our customers obtained control of the product and or services.
+As of September 30, 2022, October 1, 2021 and October 2, 2020 our contract liabilities were \$3.9 million, \$2.8 million and \$9.9 million, respectively.
+During the fiscal years ended September 30, 2022, October 1, 2021 and October 2, 2020, we recognized net sales of \$1.6 million, \$9.4 million and \$1.9 million, respectively, that were included in the contract liabilities balance at the beginning of the period.
+The increase in contract liabilities during the fiscal year ended September 30, 2022 was primarily related to the deferral of revenue for invoiced products and services prior to when certain of our customers obtained control of the product and or services.

-As of October 1, 2021 and October 2, 2020, \$0.9 million and \$3.5 million of our contract liabilities were recorded as other long-term liabilities on our Consolidated Balance Sheets, respectively, with the remainder recorded in Accrued liabilities.
+As of October 1, 2021, \$0.9 million of our contract liabilities were recorded as other long-term liabilities on our Consolidated Balance Sheets with the remainder recorded in Accrued liabilities.
+As of September 30, 2022, there were no contract liabilities recorded as other long-term liabilities on our Consolidated Balance Sheets.